jsthomas/jsthomas.github.io/content/ocaml-dream-api.md

 for the sensors they own.

 I should point out that Dream allows us to use a custom router, however!
-For example, Ulrik Strid has introduced [dream-routes](https://github.com/ulrikstrid/dream-routes), which allows additional type information to be encoded in routes.
-Writing an even more sophisticated router that acts more like Pyramid's resource system is certainly possible.
+The project has [an issue](https://github.com/aantron/dream/issues/122) for more elaborate routing and Ulrik Strid has introduced [dream-routes](https://github.com/ulrikstrid/dream-routes), which allows additional type information to be encoded in routes.
+So, writing a more sophisticated router that behaves like Pyramid's resource system is certainly possible.

 ## Comparing Caqti and SQLAlchemy

-As a web programmer,especially one working on an analytics project, it's important to get comfortable working with the database library you've chosen for your project.
+As a web programmer, especially one working on an analytics project, it's important to get comfortable working with the database library you've chosen for your project.
 Indeed, a significant portion of this project consisted of familiarizing myself with `Caqti`.